12/13/18

 Hole #9 – par 4 – 426/389/378/333 yards

 DeVries resisted the temptation using the ravine too early in the round.
-The result is a reveal that provides a great deal of shock and awe.
+The result of that restraint: a mid-round reveal that provides a great deal of shock and awe.
 The 9th tee shot tests a players appetite for risk.
 Cutting in front of the tee and down the left side, the ideal angle to approach the green is from the bold left line.

 Hole #15 – par 4 – 322/280/224/167 yards

-One of the most dramatic short par-4s in golf, the 15th fits the land beautifully.
-The drivable par-4 plays around the ravine to a shallow and wide green which slopes from left to right from the tee.
-The hole allows a safe layup left, but will leave a semi-blind approach shot to a narrow green that runs away.
+One of the most dramatic short par 4s in golf, the 15th fits the land beautifully.
+The drivable par 4 plays around the ravine to a shallow and wide green, which slopes from left to right from the tee.
+The hole allows a safe layup left, but that will leave a semi-blind approach shot to a narrow green that runs away.
 The best layup challenges the ravine on the right and will leave a flat lie and clean view of the green.

 The 15th bears a shocking resemblance to the 7th at Cal Club, a hole built four years after Diamond Springs.